gardener/test-infra/docs/GetStarted.md

 metadata:
   name: TestDefName
 spec:
-  owner: gardener@team.de # test owner and contact person in case of a test failure
+  owner: gardener@example.com # test owner and contact person in case of a test failure
-  recipientsOnFailure: developer1@team.de, developer2@team.de # optional, list of emails to be notified if a step fails
+  recipientsOnFailure: developer1@example.com, developer2@example.com # optional, list of emails to be notified if a step fails
   description: test # optional; description of the test.

   activeDeadlineSeconds: 600 # optional; maximum seconds to wait for the test to finish.